 Leonard was joined by Margaret O'Mara for an insightful discussion on the intersection of cities, technology, and innovation.
 Being a former Silicon Valley native she definitely has a breadth of knowledge.

 I was also so pleased to hear from David Harris from the AFAR Foundation on his work with Seattle-area youth and the success their program has had so far.
 It is a project I am passionate about, I donate to it every month and I love hearing about the results of all the good work I know this foundation produces.

 We were let loose into the museum and I began exploring.
 I was fascinated by many of the displays and there were many many corners that I did not get to.
 I was completely unaware of this museum before and the next trip that Mr. Misadventures and I take up to Seattle, I will dedicate a good chunk of time to visiting again.

-It is a beautiful space, open architecture and interesting installations.
+It is a beautiful space, with open architecture and interesting installations.
 A fun spot for capturing photos (which are allowed!) you can even tweet to light up a display (of course I did it!).
 As you can see from the photo above, there is a little bit of everything!
 In the bottom corner, I captured several of the AFAR team posing.

 It was a total bonus to meet so many members of the AFAR team.
-It is a company that I adore and meeting the people behind the scenes was rewarding, they are a great group of people, passionate about travel, food, discovery, my tribe!
-[Disclosure, I am an AFAR Ambassador and Local Expert, so I am enthusiastic about everything they do, however I paid for my own trip and all opinions about it are my own.]
+It is a company that I adore and meeting the people behind the scenes was rewarding, they are a great group of people, passionate about travel, food, discovery, and my tribe!
+[Disclosure, I am an AFAR Ambassador and Local Expert, so I am enthusiastic about everything they do, however, I paid for my own trip and all opinions about it are my own.]

 The MOHAI is open daily from 10-5.
 I recommend that you give yourself at least half a day, there is so much to see.
 It is great for kids too.